Enhance Newspaper Digitization with METS/ALTO Standards

-Many benefits come with conforming to recognized standards like METS and ALTO, as used by existing, well-established projects.
+We list the benefits that come with conforming to recognized metadata standards like METS and ALTO, as used by existing, well-established projects.

 • The long-term sustainability of your digital objects is greatly enhanced.
 If METS/ALTO ever becomes obsolete it is certain that a suitable migration path will be developed for the many hundreds of millions of digitized pages already in this format, for large projects at the Library of Congress and elsewhere.